YA DON'T SAY

 NO SPAM Click Here and Show Your Support for Our Troops

 I should be embarrassed that I update this web site so infrequently.
 But I'm not!
 I eventually get around to adding new stuff and here is some of it.
+Check my FaceBook page for more current information.

 Janell and I spent Memorial Day Weekend 2008 at the Kerrville Folk Festival.
 It was purty dang hot that weekend but there wasn't one drop of rain.
 I've been attending the KFF since about 1992 and this is the first year I have ever attended when there was no rain.
 None.
 At all.
 Not even a fog or a mist.
 The last time I went to the KFF there were floods and it rained every day.
 Shows were cancelled because of lightning.
 But no rain this year worked out well because I brought the bike and we were able to explore the beautiful Hill Country on two wheels.
 Yes, I trailered the bike.
 See all that camping gear behind us in the picture?
 It wasn't bungeed on the back of the bike.
 I'm okay camping but I'm not willing to give up all the comforts of home.
 Besides, it's Kerrville.
 I had to bring a guitar.
 Two guitars.
 And a banjo.
 And a ukulele...
 Kerrville Folk Festival 2008

 The weather was perfect for the Lone Star Rally in Galveston in November 2007.
-We rode down from Denton and spent the weekend partying on the Strand with bikers from all over Texas.
+We rode down from Denton and spent the weekend partying on the Strand with bikers from all over.
 Lots of time to ride along the Gulf too.
 Important lesson learned: buy your commemorative T-Shirt immediately when you arrive.
 Before checking into the hotel if possible.
 Otherwise you can spend hours looking for the right size.
 More photos here. (click here for more Lone Star Rally photos)

 click for the full size image Now that I've been to Scotland twice I am getting into the kilt thing.
 This has raised an eyebrow but people who know me aren't worried.
 Wearing a kilt isn't a gateway to cross dressing for lads of Scottish ancestry.
 I only break mine out on special occasions.
 And, despite the photo, I don't wear one riding a motorbike (although I have).
 Most Scots wear kilts on formal occasions but young people in Scotland wear them casually to dances and football games.
 The plaid is the MacDonald modern tartan.